vinceskahan/v5wiki/Onewire-sensors.md

 <img src="http://weewx.com/hardware/ow-soil-moisture-sensor.png" width="100" />
 </div>

+## Supported devices:
+As of 2017 these sensors are becoming a little harder to find, but they are still available through various means.
+Ebay and [Sheepwalk Electronics](http://www.sheepwalkelectronics.co.uk) come to mind.
+Sadly [Hobby boards](http://www.hobbyboards.com/) has gone.
+There are other sources, hit your favorite search engine to find them.

+Besides the equipment shown in the above images, there are.
+* DS2409 chips: used in various hubs, examples of which are: Hobby-boards (6-port hub), AAG (TAI-8595).
+* DS18S20 and variants (2nd image): These are readily available via ebay or other sources and are very effective as temperature sensors.
+* DS2438 counter: used in the AAG and Hobby-board designs.
+The anemometer, wind vane, rain gauge, lightning counter, humidity, solar radiation and barometer from HB use these in some form, as did the AAG equivalents.
+* Hobby boards UVI sensor
+* Anemometer and wind vanes: The Inspeed and ADS(?) units have been modified to work with the DS2438 Counters by using the Hobby-boards interface.
+AAG also had several revisions of their particular unit.

+The owfs module for weewx uses the python bindings (python-ow) for the [OWFS 1-Wire support library](http://owfs.org/)

+The owfs software itself can be installed if you like, but it is not necessary; the owftpd, owhttpd, and owserver services are not used and do not need to be running.
+In fact, it is safer to leave those services disabled to ensure that they do not conflict with weewx when it attempts to read one-wire devices.

+## Driver or Service
 There are two basic approaches to collecting data from one-wire devices: driver or service.

 In the driver approach, the one-wire system is the primary source of data, whether it is a bunch of one-wire sensors or a one-wire weather station.